skai-research/ScholarEval/README.md

+# ScholarEval

-# ScholarEval: Research Idea Evaluation Grounded in Literature
+This is the accompanying repository of the paper "ScholarEval: Research Idea Evaluation Grounded in Literature."

 ## Overview
 <img width="1047" height="482" alt="image" src="https://github.com/user-attachments/assets/9cdff5da-cd83-430e-ae99-a8aa496caec2" />